MarcelHB/devguide/book.md

     * _Public domain_ &ndash; Publicly floating software, or so.
 A difficult topic since there is such thing in some jurisdictions.
 It is probably OK if the author(s) explicit state a public domain release or an equivalent one, but if there is no such credible statement, consider it taboo.
 A better alternative for software is the [CC0](https://choosealicense.com/licenses/cc0-1.0/) or [WTFPL](https://choosealicense.com/licenses/wtfpl/) for addressing the possible lack of _public domain_ regulations in an internationally acceptable way.
     * Everything else: There are lots of less common ones, so read the available texts or comments, at least.
 For any custom ones, well, read through.
 * Generally assume that the use of trademarks and patents is not granted unless explicitly stated.
 So do not use them until then.
+* _Software patents_ generally have a hard time around the world.
+It is more likely to face restrictive copyright agreements or coupling of trademark use granting for advertising.
 * For asset licenses, there are also some to know about &ndash; since you as a software engineer will also choose an icon or data set, or presentation banner from time to time:
     * [Creative Commons Licenses](https://creativecommons.org/) (CC) &ndash; An organization that helps artists of all kind to pick a well-defined license with global acceptance for their work, also used by Wikipedia.
 There are some identifiers that easily allow you what fits:
         * _BY_: mention the author(s)